kagg-design/notification-system/README.md

 Plugin has options page in the site console, with relevant buttons and controls.
 Please see screenshots.

+## Backend

+Notifications are custom posts of type notification.
+There is a standard custom post interface, with menu in admin.

+Administrator can create, edit, and delete notifications.
+One taxonomy is available: Channel.
+Administrator is able to add, edit, and delete taxonomy terms.

+## Frontend

+Plugin creates page /notifications "on the fly" - it does not exists in database.
+Information on this page is visible only to logged in users (restricted by permissions in REST API Controller).

+Logged-in users can list notifications, and filter them by channel.

+Show more button provides pagination of the notifications list.

+For those users who have capability 'edit_posts', additional buttons are shown: Create, Update, and Delete.
+Popup windows provide relevant inputs.

+## Translation-ready

+Plugin is prepared for translation.
+All strings are output via gettext fucntions.
+There is a .pot file in /language directory with strings collected.

+## Code

+php code conforms to php 5.2.4 level. js code conforms to ES6 level.

+All code is checked by php Code Sniffer, and conforms to WordPress Coding Standards.

 ## Installation

 The KAGG Notifications can be installed directly into your plugins folder "as-is".